BADF00D/SerializableExceptionFixer/README.md

     * analyze that GetObjectData() is overwritten when using fields and/or properties
     * analyze that fields and/or properties get serialized in GetObjectData() method.

-* write codefix that makes a exception serializable
+* write CodeFix that makes an exception serializable
     * add [Serializable] Attribute
     * implement constructors and assign properties and fields
     * overwrite GetObjectData() and serialize properties and fields